Before we move into DrRacket integration, we need to take a short detour to prepare our language.

 The left side of the panel shows the literal code inside the syntax object.
 We can see that it’s what we expected—the first line //x disappears, and the other characters go into the parse tree.

 DrRacket also lets us click on items of interest within the syntax object.
-The properties of each item will be shown in the right-hand panel labeled General Info.
-If we click the "y" in the parse tree (as shown below) its source location will be revealed: position 5, line 2, column 0, and span 1.
+The properties of each item will be shown in the right-hand panel labeled Syntax Info.
+Again, click the triangle to the left of the panel’s name to reveal the whole panel.
+If we then click the "y" in the parse tree (as shown below) its source location will be revealed: position 5, line 2, column 0, and span 1.

 This is exactly right.
 Likewise, if we click "z", we’ll see position 7, line 3, column 0, and span 1.